IBM/iot-cloud-ai-tutorial/tutorial/4-DASHBOARD.md

 1. Click the **Deploy** button in the top right corner.
 1. Click the :bar_chart: icon (graph) in the top right corner to open the **Dashboard** tab and click the :arrow_upper_right: icon (open in new window) in the top right corner, to open the Node-RED dashboard in a new window.
     * *Note*: Your Node-RED flow should look [like this](../assets/notification-accel-flow.png).

+### Try it out: rudimentary shake detection

 1. On your Android phone, open the **IoTool** app.
 1. In the app main screen, press the **Play** icon (triangle) on the top right to start a measurement.
 1. Shake your phone **gently**, at first, and then **vigorously**.
-1. On the Node-RED dashboard screen, observe both the absolute acceleration gauge meter and the notification in the top right corner whenever a shake is detected.
+1. On the Node-RED dashboard screen, observe both the **Absolute acceleration** gauge meter and the notification in the top right corner whenever a shake is detected.
 1. On your Android phone, press the **Stop** icon (square) on the top right to stop the measurement.